 The CCGC's philosophy with respect to NEO bonuses is to align the payment of bonuses with the performance of the Corporation, based on predefined goals and objectives established by the CCGC and management and the relative contribution of each of the executive officers, including the CEO, to that performance.
-During the fiscal year ended March 31, 2018, the CCGC approved the payment of an aggregate of \$569,119 in bonuses to the NEOs.
-For fiscal 2018, bonuses were determined by the CCGC on the basis of a combination of two elements: (i) the progress achieved in respect of the projects, targets and financial performance-related objectives of the Corporation, as well as the implementation of the business plan and various strategies, such as the attainment of sales, production cost-cutting, technology deployment and brand-recognition objectives; and (ii) the NEO's individual contribution to the foregoing positive results through the achievement of their personal objectives.
+During the fiscal year ended March 31, 2020, the CCGC did not approve the payment of any bonuses to the NEOs to ensure the Corporation's sustainability in a time of the COVID-19 pandemic, and because corporate objectives were not all met to the satisfaction of the CCGC.

+For fiscal 2020, bonuses would have been determined by the CCGC on the basis of a combination of two elements: (i) the progress achieved in respect of the projects, targets and financial performance-related objectives of the Corporation, as well as the implementation of the business plan and various strategies, such as the attainment of sales, production cost-cutting, technology deployment and brand-recognition objectives; and (ii) the NEO's individual contribution to the foregoing positive results through the achievement of their personal objectives.

-The following table sets out the personal and corporate objectives for each of the NEOs for the fiscal year ended March 31, 2018, expressed as a percentage of base salary:
+The following table sets out the personal and corporate objectives for each of the NEOs for the fiscal year ended March 31, 2020, expressed as a percentage of base salary: